Opioid addiction: definition, types, symptoms, signs, long-term effects, withdrawal, and treatment

 1. Heroin addiction

-Heroin addiction statistics indicate that in 2022, 0.3% (or 900,000) of those who were 12 years of age or older reported having a heroin use disorder in the previous year, according to a 2023 publication titled, “Key Substance Use and Mental Health Indicators in the United States: Results from the 2022 National Survey on Drug Use and Health” from the Substance Abuse and Mental Health Services Administration (SAMHSA).
+Heroin addiction statistics revealed in 2022, 0.3% (or 900,000) of people aged 12 or older reported having a heroin use disorder in the previous year, according to a 2023 publication titled “Key Substance Use and Mental Health Indicators in the United States: Results from the 2022 National Survey on Drug Use and Health” from the Substance Abuse and Mental Health Services Administration (SAMHSA).

 Adults 26 years of age or older had the largest percentage of individuals with a heroin use disorder in the past year (0.4 percent, or 864,000 persons).